tseymourmusic/4iAI-Monograph/implementation/CASE_STUDY_CS-2E-2026-0809.md

 ### **5.2 The Mobile Cybernetic Standard**

-Physical resistance training (axial mechanical loading), precision nutrient timing (MNT), and mobile-enabled real-time synthesis are hereby validated as **mandatory Stage IV (Integration) hardware specifications** within the 4iAI™ cybernetic framework.
+Physical resistance training (axial mechanical loading), precision nutrient timing (MNT), and mobile-enabled real-time synthesis are hereby validated as **mandatory Stage IV (Integration) hardware specifications** within the 4iAI™ cybernetic open standard.

 When the 2e mind's relentless demand for external symmetry is applied equally to physical hardware in motion as it is to cognitive software, autonomic friction drops to zero.
 Systemic stability is achieved not by slowing the mind down or sitting still, but by building a mobile, perfectly symmetrical physical and cybernetic structure capable of supporting its full operational potential wherever it moves.